-The start of the week usually involves looking at meetings that may need to be put into my diary; some might be urgent and therefore I need to rearrange other appointments to fit them in.
-Meetings that involve the bigger team around the children in our care take place regularly.
-They might be about school, the child’s mental health or involve a general review and they might include quite a few people.
-My foster carers are usually very accommodating when I change appointments to fit something else in, but I hope they know that I would do the same for them.
-We are always having to prioritise and assess risks; it’s a big part of my role.
+We advocate strongly for our foster carers as required and support them to be the best version of themselves.
+Meetings that involve the bigger team around the children in our care take place regularly, it is part of my job to ensure that the foster carers are involved and consulted.
+The meetings might be about the child’s school, the child’s mental health or involve a general review and they might include quite a few people.
+The foster carers are usually very accommodating when I change appointments to fit something else in, but I hope they know that I would do the same for them.
+We are always having to prioritise and assess risk; it’s a big part of my role.

-We work as part of a bigger team around the children in our care and this involves being able to coordinate meetings and offer support to our foster carers at short notice if needed.
-I update my colleagues of any changes and we offer one another support.
-I know that we are looking out for each other, as our job can be stressful at times, and being at our best is important for our foster carers and the young people who rely on us.
+I see my role as supporting our foster carers which involves building a great relationship with them and ensuring that they see me working alongside them so that they are successful in their role.
+We all work together as part of a bigger team around the children in our care and this involves being able to coordinate meetings and offer support to our foster carers at short notice if needed.
+I update my To the Moon and Back Foster Care colleagues of any changes and we offer one another support.
+I know that we are looking out for each other, as our job can be stressful at times, and ensuring we feel we are at our best is important for our foster carers and of course, the young people who rely on us.

 Travelling can be challenging; the traffic on Mondays and Fridays is usually heavier than other days which means I have to leave earlier and that might mean I need to take food to eat in the car.
 I always try to eat well; I appreciate the positive impact of healthy eating on my wellbeing, but sometimes chocolate biscuits are just what I need.
 The radio and audio books are good companions and hands-free means I can call foster carers to catch up too.
 I normally speak with foster carers at least once a week.
-It helps having a manageable caseload.
-We operate at no more than 10 foster families per social worker and that works well.
+It certainly helps having a manageable caseload.
+At To the Moon and Back Foster Care we operate at no more than 10 foster families per Supervising Social Worker and that works well.
+It gives me the time to work individually and build on my relationship with foster carers and their families.
 I feel I can stay in close touch with the families I support and have time to be with them if they need me.
-I endeavour to get to know the children in our care really well, as well as learning their stories, both heart-breaking and inspiring.
+I endeavour to get to know the children in our care really well.
+The children have their own social worker, but my job is to work together with them and support care plans so that we achieve the best outcomes we can for the young people in our care.
+Their stories are both heart-breaking and inspiring.

 I work remotely a lot of the time, which can be a bit lonely, so I will usually speak to my team members on the phone at least once a day, often more than that.
-We catch up on what is happening and seek feedback and advice to identify how improvements can be made.
-It’s a proactive way of working which relies on being able to speak openly and challenge if needs be.
+We catch up on what is happening, and I seek feedback and advice to identify how improvements can be made.
+Working reflectively is a proactive way of working, which relies on being able to speak openly and be open to challenge if needs be.
 Our organisational values are very important to us all; they are one of the reasons I joined the organisation.
 Usually every week at some point we are all in the office together and can grab a Panini or a piece of cake in our office café and have a general catch up.

 We get together as a group too.
 Group supervision is a great time for foster carers to share experiences and support each other.
-There is always lots to talk about and it is worth prioritising the attendance of group supervision, as the collective experience in the room is rather special and everyone comes away with something.
-What is really important is that foster carers feel they have a good relationship with me, so that they feel safe and supported and part of something where they feel respected and valued.
+There is always lots to talk about and I recommend that foster carers prioritise the attendance of group supervision, as the collective experience in the room is rather special and everyone comes away with something.
+What is really important is that foster carers feel they have a good relationship with me, so that they feel safe and secure and part of something where they feel respected and valued.
 We ask our foster carers to provide a secure base for the children.
 Our job, in turn, is to provide a secure base for them.